A savings account can be a great tool to teach your child about money.

 Alliant Kids Savings Account

-The Alliant Kids Savings Account offers an annual percentage yield of 0.75 percent.
+The Alliant Kids Savings Account currently offers an annual percentage yield of 0.75 percent.
 The account requires an initial deposit of $5, but Alliant covers this upfront cost for you.

 It’s important to note that your child will not earn any interest on the account until it reaches a $100 balance.
 But your child won’t have to worry about monthly fees if he or she chooses to receive e-statements instead of paper statements.